-Lutherwood takes privacy very seriously and is committed to protecting the trust and privacy of everyone by being transparent and accountable in how we treat your information.
-We follow privacy principles as outlined in the Personal Health Information Protection Act (PHIPA).
+Lutherwood programs follow the privacy principles as outlined in the Personal Health Information Protection Act (PHIPA), as well as the Personal Information Protection and Electronic Documents Act (PIPEDA) where they apply.
+Many safeguards are in place to protect the information you share with us.
 If you have any questions about our privacy safeguards, please ask your worker or ask to speak with our Privacy Officer.